pivotal/docs-tap/api-auto-registration/usage.hbs.md

 Your API must be configured to allow CORS Requests from Tanzu Application Platform GUI.
 How you accomplish this varies based on the programming language and framework you are using.
 If you are using Spring you can get more information [here](https://spring.io/blog/2015/06/08/cors-support-in-spring-framework).

-At a high level, the Tanzu Application Platform GUI domain must be accepted as valid cross-origin by your API.
+The Tanzu Application Platform GUI domain must be accepted as valid cross-origin by your API.
 Verify the following:

 - **Origins allowed** (header: `Access-Control-Allow-Origin`): a list of comma-separated values.
 This list must include your Tanzu Application Platform GUI host.